Jenny-Nelson-Group/gaussian_scripts_TDDFT/README.md

 ### Writing input files

-- To generate input files for a single point energy calculation, a geometry optimisation, an excited state calculation or post-processing (saving natural Transition Orbitals or performing a population analysis), `write_ginput.sh` can be used.
+- To generate input files for a single point energy calculation, a geometry optimisation, an excited state calculation or post-processing (saving Natural Transition Orbitals or performing a population analysis), `write_ginput.sh` can be used.
 The only other input file needed is a geomtry file for the system.
 NB: the file `run_gauss.txt` has to be in the same directory.

-- To generate a geometry file for a pair of molecules (or oligomers) and generate input files (and optionally automatically submit the calculation to cx1) `write_pairs.sh` can be used.
+- To generate a geometry files for pairs of molecules at different distances and generate input files for single point energy calculations (and optionally automatically submit the calculation to cx1) `write_pairs.sh` can be used.
 The only other input files needed are the geomtry files for the two molecules.